FreeBSDDesktop/freebsddesktop.github.io/_posts/2018-12-08-drm-kmod-primer.md

 it's actually quite easy.
 So what do you need?

-1. A system with either post Haswell Intel HD Graphics (see [here](https://en.wikipedia.org/wiki/Intel_Graphics_Technology) for a list) or a system with AMD Raden HD7000 AMD GPU or newer (see [here](https://en.wikipedia.org/wiki/Radeon_HD_7000_Series) for a list).
+1. A system with either post Haswell Intel HD Graphics (see [here](https://en.wikipedia.org/wiki/Intel_Graphics_Technology) for a list) or a system with AMD Radeon HD7000 AMD GPU or newer (see [here](https://en.wikipedia.org/wiki/Radeon_HD_7000_Series) for a list).

-2. A system running FreeBSD 12.0-RELEASE or newer.
+2. A system running FreeBSD 11.2-RELEASE or newer.

 ### Validate Hardware Is Supported